Afsan-z47/Hack-Assembler/README.md

-Takes a Hack Assembly file and generates Binary output
+Sacns Hack Assembly Instructions from stdin and generates Binary output